top of page

-Uncertainty sucks energy from us because we try to figure out what is right and wrong.
 Us humans, tend to aim for a state of coherence because that’s where we don’t need a lot of energy.
 That is why we love eating the same things, doing the same things and in general don’t change things, because it gives us comfort.
-A situation with high uncertainty puts us in stress because suddenly things seem unclear: Do I have to cancel trips now? — Will we be able to pay a salary? — Will clients walk away? — Will my family be safe? — How can we pivot our business?

 Clarity is something that puts people at ease.
 Clarity is closely linked to a high state of coherence.
 I put together a bunch of questions and tools which hopefully help you to gain more clarity and feel more at ease.